rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3c-create-new-group.md

 3. Notice the nifty default shell in the `stack-tl500` container is `zsh` which rhymes with swish.
 It also has neat shortcuts and plugins - plus all the cool kids are using it 😎!
 We will be setting our environment variables in both `~/.zshrc` and `~/.bashrc` in case you want to switch to `bash`.

-4. Setup your `TEAM_NAME` name in the environment of the Dev Spaces Workspace by running the command below.
-We will use the `TEAM_NAME` variable throughout the exercises so having it stored in our session means less changing of this variable throughout the exercises 💪. **Ensure your `TEAM_NAME` consists of only lowercase alphanumeric characters or '-', and must start and end with an alphanumeric character (e.g. 'my-name',  or '123-abc.)**
+4. Setup your `TEAM_NAME` in the environment of the Dev Spaces Workspace by running the command below.
+We will use the `TEAM_NAME` variable throughout the exercises so having it stored in our session means less changing of this variable throughout the exercises 💪. **Ensure your `TEAM_NAME` consists of only lowercase alphanumeric characters or '-', and must start and end with an alphanumeric character (e.g. 'my-name',  or '123-abc').**

     ```bash#test
     echo export TEAM_NAME="<TEAM_NAME>" | tee -a ~/.bashrc -a ~/.zshrc